manya16400/Reddit-Flair-Detection/README.md

 # Reddit-Flair-Detection
   A Reddit Flair Detector web application to detect flairs of India subreddit posts using Machine Learning and NLP.<br>
   The entire code has been developed using Python programming language, utilizing its powerful text processing and machine learning modules.
-The application has been developed using Flask web framework and hosted on Heroku web server.
-The app can be used here [Reddit Flair Detection](https://flair-detector-india.herokuapp.com/).
+The application has been developed using Flask web framework and hosted on Heroku web server.<br>
+  The web app can be used here [Reddit Flair Detection](https://flair-detector-india.herokuapp.com/) and the endpoint can be used [here](https://flair-detector-india.herokuapp.com/automated_testing).

 ## Table of Contents-
 1. [About](#About)